tauthethirtythird/io_qp2_rule_kor/readme.md

 You can't manually target someone in this mode, but the state of the player will impact the probability of yourself being attacked: `Targeting factor`
 The higher this value the likelier it is to be attacked, **with a starting value of 3**.

-From additional inspection, in most cases attacks are locked to players with similar altitude, specific calculations aren't clear
+From additional observation, in most cases attacks are locked to players with similar altitude, specific calculations aren't clear

 ### Gradual time increase (Caps at doubled past 7 minutes)

-When time hits 3/5/7 minutes, `Targeting factor`+1
+When time hits 3/5/7 minutes, `Targeting factor` +1

 ### Temporary decrease if in danger (No impact on messiness)